 Based on the foundation charter, the grants fall into the following categories:

 The foundation frequently approves applications from museums seeking funds to purchase individual works of art for their collections.
 The initiative for the acquisition comes from the museum in question.
 With respect for the museums’ professional insight and knowledge, the board assesses whether the purchase matches the museum’s profile and acquisition strategy.
 It is a constant ambition for the foundation to enrich museums with individual high-quality works of art that exceed the museums’ budgets – to the benefit of the museums and their guests.

-Decorative projects may take one of two forms: 1) decorative projects where the foundation, in dialogue with a given institution, asks an artist to produce a new work of art (or a series of works, an installation etc.) for a given public context or 2) permanent loans where the foundation makes works of art available that were previously purchased at exhibitions or auctions by the three board members (these works are put into storage by the foundation until they are placed at the recipient institutions).
+Public art projects may take one of two forms: 1) art projects where the foundation, in dialogue with a given institution, asks an artist to produce a new work of art (or a series of works, an installation etc.) for a given public context or 2) permanent loans where the foundation makes works of art available that were previously purchased at exhibitions or auctions by the board members (these works are put into storage by the foundation until they are placed at the recipient institutions).